Dimensional reduction for anyons in the average-field approximation: Introduction

 The reason why we introduce the phase factor $S[\rho]$ is that its gradient is related to $\mathbf{A}[\rho]$:

 where

 with

 and $\delta_{x=0}$ is the Dirac delta function (distribution).
-Notice that $\mathbf{T}[\rho]$ has 0 component in the $y$ direction, which is more convenient for dimensional reduction analysis.
-Thanks to the phase factor $S[\rho]$ and a change of gauge, we can simplify $\mathbf{A}[\rho]$ to $\mathbf{T}[\rho]$.
+Notice that $\mathbf{T}[\rho]$ has 0 component in the $y$ direction, which makes it more convenient than $\mathbf{A}[\rho]$ for dimensional reduction analysis.
+But the cost is that $\mathbf{T}[\rho] $ has less regularity than $\mathbf{A}[\rho]$ given the same $\rho$.
+Thanks to the phase factor $S[\rho]$ and a change of gauge, we can simplify the Coulomb gauge $\mathbf{A}[\rho]$ to the lineal gauge $\mathbf{T}[\rho]$.
 The calculations in Section \ref{secUpper} show that the 2D energy of the ansatz \eqref{ansatz} precisely equals the sum of $e_\varepsilon$, the ground state energy in the $y$ direction, and the 1D quintic NLS energy of $\varphi$.